TaylorB2018/RabbitMQ-module-for-Ignition/README.md

 With this information the use is exactly the same except when you call the startConsuming() method you will only need 3 parameters: String hostName, String queuename, String tagPath

+**# Contribution**
 If you'd like to contribute, feel free to fork the repository and submit a pull request with your changes.
 Any feedback anyone can provide would be greatly appreciated.
+If you have any issues or need help feel free to reach out and I'll see what I can do.